Burundi entry requirements for Kenya passport holders

 Hotel booking or host invitation

-Carry a hotel reservation or a letter of invitation from your host in Burundi.
-Officers rarely ask for it, but having it ready avoids delays if they do.
+Carry a printed hotel reservation or a letter of invitation from your host in Burundi.
+Officers rarely ask for it, but having it ready avoids delays at the counter.

 Recommended